xexyl/sgit/README.md

 ## Verbosely (level 2) change references of `\<sed\>` to `used` in this file with a backup as `README.md.bak`

-With verbosity level 2 the above command, with the added glob that does not exist (`foo`), it will show the `sed(1)` commands (or in this case command) and after each glob is processed it will show the number of globs remaining:
+With verbosity level 2 the above command, it will show the `sed(1)` commands (or in this case command) and after each glob is processed it will show the glob number and the number of globs remaining (assuming there is more than one):

 ```sh
 $ sgit -i.bak -e 's/\<sed\>/used/g' -v 2 README.md